 - 73. We carried out a review of our Climate Change Adaptation report in November 2021 as part of a submission to Defra.
 We assessed the risks of the latest climate forecasts to a range of factors, most of which are related to water resources planning including drought, peak demand, water quality, natural capital, flooding and supply interruptions.
 Many of the mitigation actions in place are within this plan, including reducing demand, drought resilience, catchment management and leakage control during weather extremes. - 74.
 We committed in the report to enhancing progress with the steps needed against risks which have not been sufficiently mitigated and to carry out more research where there are gaps in our knowledge.
 Discussion with our Environmental Scrutiny Panel highlighted opportunities to align our climate change adaptation with Defra's Integrated Plan for Water, such as considering our climate adaptation risks across geographic areas and catchments.
-We believe the outputs of our environmental destination investigations, to support our commitment in this plan to reduce abstractions, should feed into our next iteration of our climate change without inadvertently impacting our delivery of wider environmental ambition.
+We believe the outputs of our environmental destination investigations, to support our commitment in this plan to reduce abstractions, should feed into our next iteration of our climate change adaptation report.
+This should enable us to assess and manage risks associated with climate change without inadvertently impacting our delivery of wider environmental ambition.